Do you want to know more about Stora Enso?

-Stora Enso actively cooperates with prioritised international and non-governmental organisations (NGOs) and industry associations.
-We are involved in developing industry practices related to combatting global warming and food loss and waste, circular and bioeconomy, sustainable forestry, human rights, and business ethics, as well as the development of sustainability reporting and assurance.
-Examples of our collaboration during 2020 can be found below and in the relevant sections of our Sustainability report.
+Stora Enso actively cooperates with prioritised non-governmental organisations (NGOs) and industry associations.
+The Group is involved in developing industry practices related to climate change, the circular bioeconomy, sustainable forestry, human rights and business ethics, as well as in the development of sustainability reporting and assurance.
+Examples of